iFreeon/secret-hitler-red-dawn-edition/Secret_Hitler_Red_Dawn_Rules.md

 Hitler plays for the Fascist team, and the Fascists know Hitler’s identity from the outset, but Hitler doesn’t know the Fascists and must work to figure them out.
 </BR></BR>

 **The Liberals win by enacting all Liberal Policies or killing Hitler.
 The Fascists win by enacting all the Fascist Policies, or if Hitler is elected Chancellor after Fascist policies enter the “Hitler Zone”.
-Communists win by enacting all Communist Policies or converting Hitler to communism.**
+Communists win by enacting all Communist Policies or smearing hitlers name that he drops out if politics.**

 Whenever a subversive (Fascist or Communist) party policy is enacted, the government becomes more powerful, and the **President is granted a single-use power** which must be used before the next round can begin.
 It doesn’t matter what team the President is on; in fact, even Liberal players might be tempted to enact a Fascist or Communist Policy to gain new powers.